WHO-led team in Wuhan probing COVID origins leaves quarantine hotel

-WUHAN, China, Jan 28 (Reuters) - A World Health Organization-led team investigating the origins of the deadly COVID-19 pandemic left its quarantine hotel on Thursday to begin fieldwork, two weeks after arriving in the Chinese city of Wuhan, where the virus emerged in late 2019.
+WUHAN, China (Reuters) - A World Health Organization-led team investigating the origins of the deadly COVID-19 pandemic left its quarantine hotel on Thursday to begin fieldwork, two weeks after arriving in the Chinese city of Wuhan, where the virus emerged in late 2019.

 Our Standards: The Thomson Reuters Trust Principles.